irrationalRock/Release1/README.md

 # How do I run tests?
 Rspec is currently used for testing.
-The testing file located in the spec/controller/ folder and called phone_number_spec.rb.
+The testing file located in the spec/controller/folder and called phone_number_spec.rb.
 To run tests:
 ```
 bundle exec rspec